AndrewAPrice/Perception/Ramblings/GUI Framework Design.md

 });
 ```

 It's workable and only a little messy.
 We'd have to store every property in `Node`, `Layout`, and every component as an `Observee<T>`.
-I also worry about it becoming inefficient under the hood, as there would be many layers in indirection that get called when a variable changes, and many allocated objects (the observables, the lambdas inside the components to register to listen to changes).
-Perhaps one day I will pursue this approach, but for now I'm happy with my UI library being 2/3rds declarative.
+I also worry about it becoming inefficient under the hood, as there would be many layers in indirection that get called when a variable changes, and many allocated objects (the observables, the lambdas inside the components to register to listen to changes)

+Perhaps one day I will pursue property binding, but for now I'm happy with my UI library being 2/3rds declarative.